sarmadiali98/ReLico/README.md

 The Docker image is intentionally limited to the **core translator smoke test**.
 It does not include the optional verifier toolchains (`RMC`, `lfc`, `Uclid5`, `Z3`) or the optional ESP32/PlatformIO live-hardware workflow.

-On macOS, the Docker commands can be run using Docker Desktop or a Docker-compatible runtime such as Colima.

 ### Path 2: Native core translator smoke test

 This path runs the core translator directly on the host machine.
 It requires Java and Maven.